BACHELOR OF ENGINEERING, UNIVERSITY OF WOLLONGONG

 With a deep-rooted passion for creative arts and having started the Wollongong University Drama Society, his idea for Avestic travelled with him from Tehran, where he was born, to NSW.

 “The more artists I met, the more I saw the need for an online platform to showcase individual artists talents, ideas and experience and provide them a way to connect and collaborate with each other to create art and attract investment.”

-Erfan and his team are building the site and hopes to launch it in February next year.
+Erfan and his team are building the site and hopes to launch in coming months.
 He hopes to secure revenue from partners and sponsors and will scale it globally as soon as possible.